ensaremirerol/BigAdd/README.md

 big integers programmatically and display the result on the screen.

 BigAdd is an interpreted language.
 The BigAdd interpreter works from the command line with the command BA, and takes the script file’s name as the only attribute.
-The script file is assumed to have the extension .ba .

-example: The command `c:\> ba myscript` must load and execute the script file called myscript.ba
+example: The command `c:\> ba myscript.ba` must load and execute the script file called myscript.ba

+## How to use Lexical Analyzer for BigAdd Language
+To analyze a file, you should use following format

+- `la <PATH>`

+Path is path of file which you want to analyze.

+Analyzer will print its working path to help you.

+Note: You should include the file extension

+### Example command

+- `la ./script.ba`

 ## Lexical analyzers' data structures